shawnkelshaw/jjg-visual-vocabulary-figma-plugin/README.md

 2. **Browse Categories**:
    - Use the filter chips at the top to switch between categories
-   - Categories: Preface, Pages, Connectors, Data, Logic, Grouping, References
+   - Categories: Start Here, Conversion Tables, Cheatsheets, Pages & Files, Connectors, Logical Operators, Grouping, Reference Points, Data

 3. **Select Components**:
    - Click any component card to select it